hipay/hipay-docs/hipay-enterprise-sdk-magento2/07-Payment-methods-configuration.md

 "Stores" => "Configuration" => "Sales" [Payment Methods]
 ```

-You can then see all the HiPay Fullservice payment methods.
+You can then see all the HiPay Enterprise payment methods.

 ![legend](images/all_methods.png)